syncfusion-content/wpf-docs/wpf/Maps/Markers.md

 ### Setting a horizontal alignment

-The `HorizontalAlignment` property is used to position the marker icon in x-axis.
-The marker icon can be positioned using the following ways in x-axis:
+The `HorizontalAlignment` property is used to position the marker icon horizontally.
+The marker icon can be positioned using the following ways:

-* `Near`: Specifies the near position of the marker icon for the given latitude and longitude values in x-axis position.
+* `Near`: Specifies the near position of the marker icon for the given latitude and longitude values.
-* `Center`: Specifies the center position of the marker icon for the given latitude and longitude values in x-axis position.
+* `Center`: Specifies the center position of the marker icon for the given latitude and longitude values.
-* `Far`: Specifies the far position of the marker icon for the given latitude and longitude values in x-axis position.
+* `Far`: Specifies the far position of the marker icon for the given latitude and longitude values.

 {% tabs %}